Joe Francis: Bankruptcy

 Francis's corporation GGW Brands, the parent company for the Girls Gone Wild entertainment brand, filed for bankruptcy in February 2013.
 The bankruptcy was meant to block Wynn Resorts from seizing the assets of the company for repayment of Francis's gambling debts.

 In May 2015, a U.S. District Court judge issued an arrest warrant for Francis after he failed to comply with terms of his bankruptcy agreement.
 As of 2015, he was reportedly living in Mexico with his girlfriend and their twin daughters.
 Extradition treaties between the U.S. and Mexico are not applicable for civil contempt warrants.

 Girls Gone Wild Exposed special

-An episode of the TNT true crime anthology series Rich & Shameless called Girls Gone Wild Exposed aired on TNT on April 23, 2022, and featured accounts from alleged victims of Joe Francis, as well as a recorded verbal altercation between Francis and his wife, who was revealed to now be estranged from him.
+An episode of the TNT true crime anthology series Rich & Shameless called Girls Gone Wild Exposed aired on TNT on April 23, 2022, and featured accounts from alleged victims of Joe Francis, as well as a recorded verbal altercation between Francis and his wife, who is now estranged from him.

+Girls Gone Wild: The Untold Story documentary series

+In May 2023, journalist Scaachi Koul wrote in a Huffington Post article that she was investigating former pornographic film franchise Girls Gone Wild.
+She interviewed Francis for nine hours at his Casa Aramara residency in Punta Mita, Mexico.
+On December 3, 2024, the three episode documentary series Girls Gone Wild: The Untold Story, which detailed Koul's investigation of Francis and Girls Gone Wild, became available to stream on Peacock.
+Among the things detailed in the documentary were Francis' influence, including his influence on popular culture, and sexual abuse allegations against him and Girls Gone Wild.
+Francis, who was among those interviewed for the documentary, was living outside of the United States in Mexico, where Kohl interviewed him in 2022.
+In the documentary, multiple people, including one of his former cameramen, alleged that Francis had in fact engaged in sexual encounters with minors, and that some of these encounters, no matter the age, were non-consensual.
+During Francis' interview with Koul, when asked about allegations of rape against his ex partner Abbey Wilson, Francis responded that "You can’t rape your partner."